 Once your Skill is set up, you can track performance over time in the Measure section of your Amazon Developers console.

-Wrapping it Up – Are Alexa Skills Right for Your Brand?
+Wrapping it Up – Is Alexa Marketing and Skills Right for Your Brand?

-As we’ve covered above, there are many benefits to building an Alexa skill.
+As we’ve covered above, there are many benefits to Alexa marketing and building an Alexa skill.

 And while many brands will likely jump on the bandwagon, not all will succeed.